j3ktechmarketing-svg/J3K-Technologies-Structured-Cabling-Solutions-Near-Me-Georgia-Provider/README.md

 - Network closet organization and rack setup
 - Testing, certification, and documentation

-Every installation we complete adheres to TIA/EIA standards and industry best practices—ensuring your system runs efficiently, supports growth, and remains easy to maintain.
+Every installation we complete adheres to TIA/EIA standards and industry best practices-ensuring your system runs efficiently, supports growth, and remains easy to maintain.

 ---